hainingpan/HartreeFock_GPT/unpublished/unpublished.md

 ## Convert interacting Hamiltonian in real space to momentum space (lattice version) [fourth term]
 **Prompt:**
-Now you will be instructed to convert the interacting Hamiltonian $\hat{H}^{int}$ in the fourth quantized form the basis in real space to the basis in momentum space.
+You will be instructed to convert the interacting Hamiltonian $\hat{H}^{int}$ in the fourth quantized form the basis in real space to the basis in momentum space.
 You will be instructed to perform the transformation to the fourth term with $U_1$.
 To do that, you should apply the Fourier transformation to $c_{\alpha,s}^\dagger(R_i)$ in the real space to the $c_{\alpha,s}^\dagger(k)$ in the momentum space, which is defined as $c_{\alpha,s}^\dagger(k)= \frac{1}{\sqrt{N}} \sum_i c_{\alpha,s}^\dagger(R_i) e^{i k \cdot R_i}$, where $i$ is integrated over all sites in the entire real space, and $k$ is defined within the fourth Brillouin zone.
 You should follow the EXAMPLE below to apply the Fourier transformation.
 You should recall that the fourth term in $\hat{H}^{int}$ is
 $U_1\sum_{i,s,s'} n_{A,s}(R_i) n_{B,s'}(R_i + a_1)$